contentauth/c2pa-c/README.md

 Although this library works for plain C applications, the documentation assumes you're using C++, since that's most common for modern applications.

-**WARNING**: This is a prerelease version of this library.
-There may be bugs and unimplemented features, and the API is subject to change.

 <div style={{display: 'none'}}>

 For the best experience, read the docs on the [CAI Open Source SDK documentation website](https://opensource.contentauthenticity.org/docs/c2pa-c).
 If you want to view the documentation in GitHub, see: